 - Large rehearsal spaces, particularly those with superior ventilation and high ceilings and designs that exchange air for extremely large groups of people, are used for most in-person performance ensemble rehearsals.
 These spaces include the Blizzard Theatre (capacity of 650), the SecondSpace Theatre (capacity of 200), and the Events Center Gym (capacity exceeding 1,000).
 Smaller sectional rehearsals will be held in large classrooms with reduced numbers to ensure social distancing is maintained.

 - The college has provided hand sanitizing stations, gloves, and disinfecting materials for each classroom to promote handwashing and sanitization, following recommended public health guidelines.

-- Regular sanitizing of facilities and equipment will take place throughout as well as in between rehearsals, including disinfecting between each rehearsal and student use.
+- Regular sanitizing of facilities and equipment will occur throughout and between rehearsals, including disinfecting between each rehearsal and student use.

 - Sanitizing procedures will include all of the following measures:

 - Students will sanitize equipment;